Thank you Squircle for this incredible place! It’s exactly what I was looking for and I hope you don’t mind me using it in my story!

 Derek takes a deep breath and lunges forward, scrambling over the fence and falling in a heap on the other side.
 He crawls quickly backwards out of reach of the bloodthirsty bunch pressing towards the metal fence trying to reach him.

-Derek throws his dad’s medical journal on the desk and slides the passport into his back pocket.
-Cade scrutinizes his face.
+Folding the Intelligence Profile into his dad’s passport, Derek throws his dad’s medical journal on the desk and slides the passport, the USB key and the micro-cards into his back pocket.

 ‘Sort of…’ He leans casually back in his chair and returns Cade’s stare.
 ‘So… what’s the next step?’